Englacial/MDC/README.md

  - [initial_use_cases](./initial_use_cases.md) describes example model-data
    comparisons we're trying to make easy
- - [vision](./vision.md) is another broad document that hints at the cleaner API we're hoping to arrive at
+ - [vision](./vision.md) is another broad document that hints at the cleaner API we're hoping to arrive at; we drafted it earlier in the design process so it's a bit dated now, but it does show how we got to current design, and some of the questions and alternatives we considered.

 For our regridding module, check out the [regridder](./regridder) folder generally, and these docs in specific: